 An effective way to get your body to relax is to utilize a slow, low, and rhythmic breathing.
 To achieve this, the lungs must be emptied of enough air when you exhale.
 When an attack is occurring, it is best to focus on a prolonged exhalation, so the inhalation has a chance to reach lower, and the body can relax.
 Sort of like the expression, “Okay, the danger’s gone, we can breathe out now,” and we relax, exhale with a sigh and lower our shoulders.

-When the carbon dioxide pressure is restored to normal levels, thanks to breathing consciously, the cramping muscles in the throat relaxes and the airways opens up.
-Inhaling through the nose makes the air warm, moist and freer of bacteria which reduces inflammations and decrease the need of excess mucus production to protect from harmful airborne particles.
+When the carbon dioxide pressure is restored to normal levels, thanks to breathing consciously, the cramping muscles in the throat relax and the airways open up.
+Inhaling through the nose makes the air warm, moist and freer from bacteria which reduces inflammations and decreases the need of excess mucus production to protect from harmful airborne particles.

 Eivor Bergman is a nurse and asthmatics.
 After reducing her asthma problems thanks to Conscious Breathing she contacted me:

-– On my asthma check-up I wanted to ’test’ my asthma doctor and asked: – Being a doctor for all these years, specializing in the lungs and airways, have you noticed if nasal breathing have any impact on your clients asthma?
-Or do you think that breathing has an impact at all?
+– On my asthma check-up I wanted to ’test’ my asthma doctor and asked: – Being a doctor for all these years, specializing in the lungs and airways, have you noticed if nasal breathing has any impact on your clients’ asthma?
+Or do you think that the way of breathing has an impact at all?